Charity GDPR Compliance with the Charitylog CRM

 How can Charitylog help charities with GDPR?

 You can define the types of data (e.g. personal data such as gender, ethnicity, medical data, financial data) viewable at a user level.

 Users only see the information they are entitled to, which may differ by service.
 There is also a section to display the types of information that is not available to them.

 Detailed Consent Recording

-Detailed Consent options are available, and information is prominently positioned in one location within the system.
-As there may be many separate types of consent required this section expands to accommodate all your needs.
-Charitylog allows you to manage and record consent in terms of:
+'How do I record consent GDPR?'
+This is a question asked by many charities and not-for-profit organisations.
+Detailed consent options are available with Charitylog and information is prominently positioned in one location within the system.
+As there may be many separate types of consent required, this section expands to accommodate all your needs.
+Our specialist charity CRM allows you to manage and record consent in terms of:

 - Date of consent